 The automobile is a democratizing force.
 It is also a force for change that requires its own infrastructure.
 For a time, there were competing modes of travel: by horse, by foot, by stagecoach, by railroad.
 Each required different accommodations and each attracted different sorts of people.
-As the automobile slowly gained ascendancy as the preferred mode of travel for visitors, the Park Service and the Ranger Corps adjusted their behaviors and rules, (more or less successfully,) to accommodate the individual and his independent itineraries.
+As the automobile slowly gained ascendancy as the preferred mode of travel for visitors, the National Park Service and Ranger Corps adjusted their behaviors and rules (more or less successfully) to accommodate the individual and his independent itineraries.
 No longer could the railroad script the visitations.
-No longer could the Yellowsotne Park Company dictate travel time and meal time (and charge for both).
+No longer could the Yellowstone Park Company dictate travel and meal times (and charge for both).
 No longer could the Army restrict travel to places near their posts.
 Martial Law was a thing of the past.

-The transition was slow, and in some cases, painful.
+The transition was slow and, in some cases, painful.
 Roads began to collapse, bridges were widened and replaced, parking areas grew, pull-outs proliferated, and accommodations in the form of more souvenir shops, hotel rooms, lodges, and campsites bloomed around the park.
-Tough decisions were heaped upon an ill equipped infant Park service.
+Tough decisions were heaped upon an ill equipped infant National Park Service.
 Where should they put the roads (the old ones survived surprisingly intact)?
 Should gas stations be sited in the park?
 How big should parking lots be?
 Where should parking lots be placed?
 How were camping sites to be regulated?
-Should the Park Service regulate visitation and hotel construction?
+Should they regulate visitation and hotel construction?
 How should fees be structured?
 Who was entitled to the fees?
 Should free enterprise be regulated in the park?
 Should concessions and profit-generating enterprise be monopolized or diversified?
-Yellowstone National Park became, more so than before, the experiment - the test case for these questions, and many more.
+Yellowstone National Park became, more so than before, the test case for these questions, and many more.

 The railroads gradually abandoned passenger service to Yellowstone - the Northern Pacific to Gardner, Montana, in 1948, the Burlington to Cody, Wyoming, in 1948, and the Union Pacific to West Yellowstone, Montana, in 1961.
-The railroad pullout also depleted funds for the Yellowstone Park Company, since the railroads could not see the need to subsidize a company that served auto travelers.
+The railroad pullout also depleted funds for the Yellowstone Park Company because the railroads could not see the need to subsidize a company that served auto travelers.
 The services in the park became a chaos of their own.
 The park and the Civil Aeronautics Administration briefly flirted with the idea of providing an air terminus in Yellowstone.
 When a study showed that 98.5% of the visitors arrived by automobile the idea died.
 By the end of the 1960s and into the 1970s, the park was essentially a summer destination visited by automobile.